infinity-arc/support-docs/Docs/First-time-login-to-web-mail.md

 # Introduction to webmail

+##What is webmail?

-Webmail lets you check your email from any web browser.
+Webmail is an online email portal which allows you check your email from any web browser.

+##What does webmail do?

 The webmail portal lets you do the following: